clio-lang/clio/docs/getting-started.md

 # Getting Started

-Use Clios integrated CLI to bootstrap a new project.
+Use Clio's integrated CLI to bootstrap a new project.
 To do so, run:

 ```text
 clio new helloclio